Nicolas Wardlaw, Lady Bonnyton

-Nicolas Wardlaw, Lady Bonnyton was a Scottish gentlewoman in the household of Mary, Queen of Scots.
+Nicolas Wardlaw, Lady Bonnyton (fl.
+1561–1601) was a Scottish gentlewoman in the household of Mary, Queen of Scots.
 Her son James Wood became a controversial figure in Scotland.

 Royal household

 Nicolas was a daughter of Henry Wardlaw of Torrie, now called Torryburn.
 When she joined the household of Mary, Queen of Scots, she was sometimes known as "Madame Torrie" and recorded in the accounts as "Wardlaw".
 She and another maiden, Jonet Seton, slept in Mary's bed chamber, and are mentioned in the treasurer's accounts from November 1561.
 A plan for her to marry David Seton of Parbroath in 1562 came to nothing.
 Some older sources confuse Nicolas Wardlaw with Nichola, a fool or entertainer at Mary's court.